Highlander III: The Sorcerer

-Highlander III: The Sorcerer (also known as Highlander: The Final Dimension or Highlander: The Final Conflict) is a 1994 action-adventure fantasy film and the third installment in the Highlander film series.
-Set as an alternate sequel to the original film, it is the final Highlander film that focuses on Connor MacLeod as the protagonist.
+Highlander III: The Sorcerer (also known as Highlander: The Final Dimension or Highlander: The Final Conflict) is a 1994 British-Canadian-French action-adventure fantasy film and the third installment in the Highlander film series.
+Set as an alternate sequel to the original film (i.e., it completely ignores and frequently contradicts the events of Highlander II: The Quickening), it is the final Highlander film to focus on Connor MacLeod as the protagonist.
 In the film, Connor MacLeod is forced to face a new, dangerous enemy, a powerful sorcerer known as Kane who threatens to win the fabled "Prize" in order to gain world domination by eliminating MacLeod.
-It grossed $36.7 million worldwide.
+It grossed $36.7 million worldwide, becoming the highest grossing film in the franchise, as well as the only one to recover its budget at the box office.
+It received mostly negative reviews from critics, although it was considered better than the previous film.